-Found in 16 Collections and/or Records:
+Found in 34 Collections and/or Records:

-Scope and Content note This collection is comprised of the single volume diary of Joshua Cresson.
 The volume provides an account of the Philadelphia Yellow Fever epidemic in 1793, and is largely religious in nature.
-Entries describe the illness, and the death and burial of many of Cresson’s community.
-The volume includes a note signed by Mary Cresson, which she addressed to her children with Joshua Cresson, so that they would understand the circumstances of their father's death.
+Entries describe the illness, as well as the death and burial of many members of Cresson’s community.
+The volume includes a note signed by Mary Cresson, Cresson's wife, which she addressed to their children, so that they would understand the circumstances of their father's death.

 This collection contains letters, notes, and journal entries entailing various Quaker meeting locations in the Pennsylvania-New Jersey area as well as their dates of origin and operation.
 These locations are in Philadelphia, PA, Abington, PA, Caln, PA, Western, PA, Burlington, NJ, Buck, PA, Haddonfield, NJ, and Salem, NJ.